wp-plugins/dotmailer-sign-up-widget/readme.txt

 = Q. Can I select more than one address book to sign contacts up to? =
 A. Yes you can.
 This latest version of the plugin allows you to put addresses into multiple address books.

-=Q. Can contacts who have previously unsubscribed from my mailing lists re-subscribe through the plugin?=
+= Q. Can contacts who have previously unsubscribed from my mailing lists re-subscribe through the plugin? =
 A. Yes they can.

 = Q. My contacts are not appearing in my address book.
 Why is this? =